D-Chase-H/mail_merge_scheduler/readme.rst

  "Merged" + the name of the template .docx document + a number In the above example, the docx file created from the mail merge would be named, Merged_Building Inspections_1.docx.
+NOTE:
-  NOTE: the mail merged .docx document is saved in the same folder as the template .docx document.
+ The mail merged .docx document is saved in the same folder as the template .docx document.

+NOTE:
-  NOTE: if there is already a Merged_Building Inspections_1.docx in that folder, then +1 will be added to the trailing number until it finds a file without that name.
+ If there is already a Merged_Building Inspections_1.docx in that folder, then +1 will be added to the trailing number until it finds a file without that name.

 Step 2: Set Up The Scheduling